8 Resources to Help You Cope with Depression and Anxiety

 Speak with a mental health professional

-Using our provider search, you can find psychiatrists, counselors, and psychologists in the mental health space.
+Use our mental health resources page, you can find psychiatrists, counselors, and psychologists in the mental health space.
 While it’s best to work with your primary care doctor to coordinate an appointment, you do not need a referral to set up a mental health visit.

 While you do not need a referral, your mental health visit is considered a specialist visit.
 For many Friday plans, this means the cost of your visit will go toward your deductible.
 But be sure to review your plan details on your member portal before your visit.